Helping

 and books on this topic.
 Regardless of how important it is for

-the fact remains that reading is very important.
-And any student
+fact remains that reading is very important.
+And any student who

-who struggles with reading will face many challenges and may
+struggles with reading will face many challenges and may have

 Traditionally

-to turn all students into competent readers before 3rd grade.
+turn all students into competent readers before 3rd grade.
+In

-In fact, in many districts it is even the kindergarten teacher
+fact, in many districts it is even the kindergarten teacher who

-who carries the great bulk of this responsibility.
-There is
+carries the great bulk of this responsibility.
+There is a belief

-a belief that all school success pivots on reading successfully
+that all school success pivots on reading successfully at an early

 Many people

-age will remain “gifted” throughout school and that those who
+will remain “gifted” throughout school and that those who don’t

-don’t master reading until late in the normal range, will remain
+master reading until late in the normal range, will remain a member

 While there